Sandwich

-That's what Sandwich is.
-Think of this directory as your big sister's notes — organized, honest, and shared with love.
-Every channel, every resource, every thread is a note left behind by someone who's navigating the same journey you are, so the next person doesn't have to figure it out alone.
+Think of this platform as your Sandwich Generation inbox — organized, honest, and shared with love.
+Every channel, every resource, every thread is connected so your care circle can follow your loved ones' care so you don't have to figure it out alone.

 The Problem We're Solving